Green and Black Poison Dart Frog

 In the wild, Green and Black Poison Dart Frogs eat small invertebrates, such as spiders and small insects.
 At Cosley Zoo, these frogs are fed fruit flies and crickets.

 Mating occurs between July and September, the rainy season in the rainforests where these frogs live.
 Females lay up to 6 eggs at a time in a pool of water.
 Eggs take two weeks to develop into tadpoles.
-When the tadpoles hatch, the male frog carries them to a lake or stream on his back, where they are temporarily attached with a sticky mucus.
-After this point, the tadpoles receive no further parental care.
+When the eggs hatch, the male frog temporarily attaches the tadpoles to his back with a sticky mucus and then carries them to a lake or stream.
+Once the tadpoles are relocated, they receive no further parental care.
 It takes the tadpoles 6-12 weeks to undergo metamorphosis and develop into adult frogs.

 Shelter and Space Needs